margaretmf/margaretmf.github.io/poetry.md

 Everything feels broken and despondent, but everything is still in tact, and there is still so much goodness and mercy.
 Sadness cannot overtake me.
 Only Love overcomes.
-There's always mroe beauty, and good cheer to wake up to.
+There's always more beauty, and good cheer to wake up to.

 ## Joy ##
-Joy comes from oening a window to the sun.
+Joy comes from opening a window to the sun.
-I chose to be cheerful and appreciate a new day.
+I choose to be cheerful and appreciate a new day.
 I live with glee and delight because there's fresh space to shut out the noise.
 Elation comes when dancing and having a good time.